KColagiovanni/Temp_and_Hum_to_MQTT-ESP32_and-_DHT_sensor/README.md

-# ESP32 with DHT Temperature and Humidity DHT Sensor that Broadcasts Data Over MQTT
+# Temperature and Humidity(DHT Sensor) using an ESP32 that Broadcasts Data Over MQTT

 ### Description:
 This program was written with the intent to measure temperature and humidity using an Espresif ESP32, a DHT Temperature and Humidity sensor, and a power supply set to 3.3V.
 Alternatively, a Micro USB connector can be used to power the board and sensor.
-The program sends data to the serial monitor (console output) and an MQTT server using specific topics.
-In this case the MQTT server is setup on a Raspberry Pi or Linux PC.
+The program sends data to the serial monitor (console output) and publishes [MQTT](https://mqtt.org/) messages using specific topics.
+A Node Red program is subscribed to all the topics that are published and it also sends the messages to Home Assistant.

 ### Parts List and Cost:
 - [ESP32 Dev Module - $8.99](https://www.amazon.com/ESP-WROOM-32-Development-Microcontroller-Integrated-Compatible/dp/B07WCG1PLV/ref=sr_1_3?crid=3HPW3GPPHHIM3&dib=eyJ2IjoiMSJ9.sjPHOXDjh8AVtKhUaQxpfTsJ3k4lqRnMvkD37K6ng5VzinwMiIpsjFTshr77euDxMgyoptu8p8PzFvEWpxs40O3qLHpzCyHJ_KpOTdT0hLn_kZ5VvaaUsJZpMZ72DRqNjRW6rqDl4SjGiTwB9vDeKLDCDOqArCW1K2xaXXcrZTOxq8sxeWJr2FTZ0ll8o8OF8eiAo09CJ1BvkJmDdSup5OfI5wz17zlMgYynAIZk2Fs.pMx0hu62hox1BjN9oWdBfO2aGiNb33N04lTTgxFeisA&dib_tag=se&keywords=esp32%2Bdevkit%2Bv1&qid=1722836883&sprefix=esp32%2Bdevkit%2Caps%2C298&sr=8-3&th=1)